bright/new-www/src/pages/blog/2017-03-23-8-steps-to-keep-your-api-sane.md

 ---
 layout: post
 title: 8 steps to keep your API sane
+excerpt: >-
-excerpt: It is pretty well known what a backward compatibility means for our APIs - once something was deployed to production and used by the users, we may not change its behavior or break its contracts.
+  It is pretty well known what a backward compatibility means for our APIs - once something was deployed to production and used by the users, we may not change its behavior or break its contracts.
 It’s far less obvious what a forward compatibility is, even though it is equally important for our APIs longevity and maintainability.
-tags: [api, design]
+tags:
+  - api
+  - design
 comments: true
 author: adam
+date: '2017-03-22T23:00:00.000Z'
+published: true
 ---

 For the last 5 years Bright Inventions has been providing [full stack services](http://brightinventions.pl/services/) to our customers.
 We have [taken part](http://brightinventions.pl/projects/) in a dozen of smaller or bigger projects where we were responsible for both the mobile apps and the backend as well as we were involved in a long-term maintenance and development.
 This way we have already had a few opportunities to learn how hard it is to **continuously serve the existing users** of our customers' apps and **go forward with the development** at the same time.
 And we have learned that even when the backend and mobile developers sit together in one room, designing a good and future-proof [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) communication layer between the two (API) is not an easy task to do.